thestippe/thestippe.github.io/_drafts/statistics/bayesian_workflow.md

 Now you can finally run your simulation.
-At the beginning, you shouldn't waste too much time in running very large simulations, but you should rather limit yourself to small samples (say one or two thousands of draws).
+At the beginning, you shouldn't waste too much time in running very large simulations, but you should rather limit yourself to small samples (say one or two thousand of draws).
 In this way you will be able to figure out in a shorter time if there's any issue.

 Only once everything looks good you can draw the final sample,